What is a Basement or Cellar Sump Pump and How Does it Work?

 A preventative solution

-While a sump pump can pump out water that enters your basement or cellar, they also act as a preventative solution by pumping ground water away.
-Some sump pumps can active when they sense water in the soil to prevent the problem before it occurs.
+Although sump pumps are effective in removing flood water from cellars and basements, they also act as a preventative solution by pumping groundwater away.
+Some sump pumps can activate when they sense water in the soil to prevent the problem before it occurs.

 Flood prevention